Is an Apprenticeship Right For You?

 This earn while you learn model is designed to train employees for a life-long career in their occupational field.

 Please note: all of our employers are local, and our classes are in-person at Harper College.
-You must live in this area to participate in the program.
+You must provide your own transportation to and from work and Harper College to participate in the program.